In questo numero

 In this issue 40/2025 of the National Veterinary Epidemiological Bulletin, we present three articles.

-The Publications section opens with an article on Bluetongue in Europe and Italy: old knowledge and new scenarios.
-The article analyses the evolution of Bluetongue at both the European and national levels, with particular attention to the most recent epidemiological changes.
+The Publications section opens with an article on Bluetongue in Europe and Italy: old knowledge and new scenarios.The article analyses the evolution of Bluetongue at both European and national levels, with particular attention to the most recent epidemiological changes.
 It highlights the impact of climatic and regulatory factors on the spread of the disease and reiterates the central role of surveillance, movement control, and vaccination in managing and containing outbreaks.

-The second article, From poultry to wild birds and mammals: the genetic evolution of the HPAI H5N1 avian influenza virus and the concern about future human-to-human transmission, delves into the evolution of the HPAI H5N1 virus from poultry to wild birds and mammals, highlighting the risks of human-to-human transmission.
+The second article, From poultry to wild birds and mammals: the genetic evolution of the HPAI H5N1 avian influenza virus and the concern about future human-to-human transmission, explores the evolution of the HPAI H5N1 virus from poultry to wild birds and mammals, highlighting the risks of human-to-human transmission.
 The latest European and Italian control strategies are described from a One Health perspective, integrating surveillance, biosecurity, and a coordinated response at both national and international levels.

 The third article, West Nile Virus: twenty years later, a multifactorial challenge, reviews the ecological and climatic dynamics that have favoured its spread.
-Two decades after its emergence in Italy, West Nile Virus remains an endemic-epidemic pathogen, whose management requires an integrated strategy of veterinary, human, and entomological surveillance, together with environmental and individual preventive measures to reduce risk and protect public health.
+Two decades after its emergence in Italy, West Nile Virus remains an endemic–epidemic pathogen, whose management requires an integrated strategy combining veterinary, human, and entomological surveillance, together with environmental and individual preventive measures to reduce risk and protect public health.

 In the Disease-Free Territories section, we note that:

-• The province of Alessandria (Piedmont) has lost its disease-free status for infections by Brucella abortus, B. melitensis, and B. suis in sheep and goat populations, in accordance with EU Regulation No. 1401 of July 15, 2025.
+• The Province of Alessandria (Piedmont) has lost its disease-free status for infections by Brucella abortus, B. melitensis, and B. suis in sheep and goat populations, in accordance with EU Regulation No. 1401 of 15 July 2025.

-In the News section, scientific news related to 2025 and previous years (2011–2024) are published.
+In the News section, scientific updates related to 2025 and previous years (2011–2024) are published.

-In the Submit your article section, which can be consulted via the Discover online services drop-down menu, it is possible to consult the guidelines for authors and send articles and short news to the BENV editorial staff.
+In the Submit your articlesection, accessible via the “Discover online services” drop-down menu, you can consult the author guidelines and submit articles or short news items to the BENV editorial staff.
+For contact, please write to: benv@izs.it.

 I wish you a pleasant reading of this new issue.